hntoncy/MD-SSFormer/README.md

 The MDC module.

 # Citation:
+If our work is helpful to your research, please cite our paper following this.

 Dongxu Cheng, Zifang Zhou, Hao Li, Jingwen Zhang, Yan Yang.
 A morphological difference and statistically sparse transformer-based deep neural network for medical image segmentation[J].
 Applied Soft Computing, 2025, 174: 113052.